-Mathy Selvakumaran, a first-year PhD student in Hispanic Studies, appear on BBC Breakfast TV and on BBC Look North.
+Mathy Selvakumaran, a PhD student in Hispanic Studies, appear on BBC Breakfast TV and on BBC Look North.
 Mathy is the Trailblazers Regional Ambassador for the East Midlands.
 Prof. Phil Swanson, Mathy’s supervisor, says: ‘Mathy’s PhD on disability and culture in Spain is likely to be a major contribution to our field.
 She is an absolute star, doing incredibly well despite her own situation and contributing fulsomely to the needs of the wider disabled community.
 We’re all very proud of her here.’

 The French Department Theatre Group staged “Le Malade imaginaire” by Molière.
 This show formed part of an ongoing programme of collaboration with the TRAC theatre company in Provence.